 Part of this includes secure backups and security at all times in addition to ways to sustain critical life safety & security systems during power outages where the facility, patients, staff, etc. are vulnerable.

 5. Hospital Campuses Often Have Multiple Buildings

 Comprehensive security solutions also mean integrated security systems.
 One of the biggest benefits of integrated security systems is the seamless integration that allows multiple systems to work together and communicate for the best security possible.

 This is particularly important for large hospital campuses that have large parking lots, multiple buildings, higher foot traffic, and more entries, exits, and secure areas to cover.
 The right types of video surveillance cameras in the right places, enterprise access control, perimeter security, incident management, environmental monitoring, and more can comprehensively cover and secure multiple buildings within the same campus.

 6. Delicate Environments Need to be Monitored

 Water quality and temperature are important in any facility.
 Due to the delicate environments and vulnerable patients in hospitals, environmental monitoring of water, temperature, and other things is even more important.

 There are several environmental monitoring applications across industries that are essential to healthcare facilities.
 In addition to quality and temperature, environmental monitoring systems can also monitor and alert in case of leaks, frozen pipes, incorrect or faulty temperature settings, and more.

-Fire detection systems can also usually be integrated with environmental monitoring systems, emergency call systems, mass notification systems, and more.
+There are also many essential applications of environmental monitoring in healthcare specifically, like managing inventory, blood and organ transport and storage, and more.
+On top of that, fire detection systems can also usually be integrated with environmental monitoring systems, emergency call systems, mass notification systems, and more.